Utah Weather

 Most of Utah is a desert.
 In fact, Utah is the second driest state in the nation!
 Only Nevada has less water.

-It doesn’t matter if water is running down the middle of State Street in Salt Lake City (I saw it), we’re pounded over the head about conserving water.
+It doesn’t matter if water is running down the middle of State Street in Salt Lake City (I saw it in 1983), we’re pounded over the head about conserving water.

 Because we have some of the most incredible mountain terrain anywhere, we get amazing winter snowstorms and often frightening summer thunderstorms.